benediktms/maths/Algebra/Factoring.md

 ## Recognizing the Form of an expression

-Sometimes an expression can be drastically simplified if we
+Sometimes an expression can be drastically simplified if we can correctly recognize the form of an expression, even though it may appear more complex to begin with.
+Let's take a ver basic trinomial:
+$$x^2